-LB Roofing & Construction has the experience, knowledge, and staff to deal with any size commercial roofing project.
+LB Roofing and Construction has the experience, knowledge, and resources to make your commercial job a success.
 When it comes to commercial roofing materials or products, there are eight different types of roofing systems all with their own different performance qualities and characteristics that provide advantages and disadvantages depending on the needs of your property(s) structural type and location.
 There are built-up roofs (BUR), modified bitumen, steep slope, metal, roof coatings, thermoplastic single-ply membranes (TPO / PVC), and thermoset single ply membranes like (EPDM).

 LB Roofing & Construction has installed, maintained, and repaired each type of roofing systems over the years and we have acquired the experience and knowledge that it takes to intelligently diagnose any situation.
 If you are in the market for a new roof, selecting a quality roofing contractor is just as important as selecting the best type of roofing system that your building needs.
 There are a lot of roofing contractors that know how to install most of these types of roofing system(s) but not all have the experience to know what factors to consider when selecting the best type of roofing system for your building’s needs.